-That's because, as new companies form and organizations expand their operations, they will need human resources managers to oversee and administer their programs.
-HR managers will also be called upon to ensure that firms adhere to changing and complex employment laws.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of HR managers is projected to grow by 6% between 2019 to 2029, about as fast as average for all occupations.
+As new companies form and organizations expand their operations, they need HR managers to oversee and administer their programs.
+Human resources managers are also required to ensure that firms adhere to changing and complex employment laws.

 Human Resources Job Description

 Human resources managers develop personnel policies in consultation with senior executives and department heads.
 HR managers also hire, train, and supervise human resource specialists and human resources assistants.
 Additionally, HR managers are tasked with creating strategic recruitment and succession planning to create a workforce strong enough to meet the future goals of the organization.

 HR managers work in private companies, non-profit organizations, government agencies, and educational institutions.

 Those employed at small organizations tend to be generalists (juggling many responsibilities) while those at larger organizations may specialize in a particular HR discipline such as employment or benefits.

 Typically, human resources managers work full-time in offices.
 Some HR managers work more than 40 hours a week, according to the BLS.
 However, even with a demanding workload, these professionals tend to like what they do.
 PayScale reports that 4 out of 5 HR managers describe themselves as being “highly satisfied” with their job.

 HR managers need strong interpersonal skills.
 They often have to manage tough situations in the workplace that require the ability to communicate with people effectively.
 Because this role often involves mediating disputes, experience with and training in conflict resolution would be a plus.
 Other key skills include decision-making skills, leadership skills, organizational skills, and public speaking skills.

 Typically, HR managers have a bachelor's degree in business administration or HR management.